darthcloud/BlueRetroWiki/BlueRetro-System-Specific-User-Manual.md

 ### Mode
 * **GamePad**: BlueRetro will emulate an Analog controller in **Digital** mode.
 * **GamePadAlt**: BlueRetro will emulate an Analog controller in **Analog** mode.
+** Many ODE frontends (such as Pseudo Saturn Kai) are not compatible with Analog mode, making game selection impossible.
+*** Workaround 1 : Select and launch the game with **GamePad** mode, then switch to **Analog** for play.
+*** Workaround 2 : Use a standard Saturn controller for ODE navigation and game launch, then plug BlueRetro for play.
 * **Keyboard**: BlueRetro will emulate a Saturn Keyboard.
 * **Mouse**: BlueRetro will emulate a Saturn Mouse.
 (Must use "Default Mouse" preset)